willmcgugan/willmcgugan.github.io/_posts/2025-07-23-announcing-toad.md

 For everyone else, I will be posting updates regularly here and on my socials (link at the bottom of the page).
 Expect screenshots, videos, and long form articles.
+Please be patient&mdash;you will be agentic toading before too long.

 ## <a name="md-stream"></a>Side quest - streaming markdown